Part 1: Aiming For Euphoria With ALA Chelation

-Effect of radio frequency radiation from Wi-Fi devices on mercury release from amalgam restorations” (Source: Study published on NIH.gov)
+“Effect of radio frequency radiation from Wi-Fi devices on mercury release from amalgam restorations” (Source: Study published on NIH.gov)

 On the 29th of July 2017 Cutler passed away.
 I feel fortunate to have been able to have had the opportunity to ask him personal questions on several different occasions.
-His passing did give me pause for thought as I read he had stopped chelating at one point and did not finish.
+His passing gave me pause for thought as I read he had stopped chelating at one point and did not finish.

 I no longer use Cutler’s ALA chelation protocol and I switched to an intuitive whole-food protocol which is less complicated and resonates with my body, mind and soul.
 I drink a delicious heavy metal detox smoothie daily (with lots of cilantro) and detox my liver by eating a low-fat plant-based diet, taking clean supplements, and reducing adrenal stress (including not waking up every 3-4 hours in the night to take ALA and researching ad nauseam!)
 I also added homeopathy and switched to intuitive energy healing.

 ♥ Be Gutsy!